SWIM TEAM - MEET VOLUNTEER POSITIONS:

 Runners

-- Runners help deliver time-cards from each of the 6 lanes, to the data table (under the porch area near the pool house)
+- Deliver time-cards from each of the 6 lanes to the data table

 - Time required: Duration of meet

-- Line-up the swimmers on the spots by the diving boards
+- Align swimmers for each heat on the spots by the diving boards

-- Bring swimmers to the starting cubes when it’s time for their race
+- Walk swimmers to the numbered lane cubes when it’s time for their race

 - Time required: Duration of meet